peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * The simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).

+### isNumber
+    public final boolean isNumber()
+Gets a value indicating whether this CBOR object stores a number (including infinity or a not-a-number or NaN value).
+Currently, this is true if this item is untagged and has a CBORType of Integer or FloatingPoint, or if this item has only one tag and that tag is 2, 3, 4, 5, 30, 264, 265, 268, 269, or 270 with the right data type.

+**Returns:**

+* A value indicating whether this CBOR object stores a number.

 ### getType
     public final CBORType getType()
 Gets the general data type of this CBOR object.
+This method disregards the tags this object has, if any.

 **Returns:**